netascode/terraform-aci-nac-aci/docs/labs/quick_start.md

 ## Available flavors

 PODs are dynamically created based on a flavor that has to be selected when instantiating the POD.
-Currently two flavors are offered:
+Currently the following flavors are offered:

-- `aci`: this will create a Control VM (running a GitLab server, a Drone CI/CD instance, a Jenkins instance ...) and an ACI simulator
+- `aci`: this will create a Control VM running a GitLab server, and an ACI simulator
-- `ndo`: this will create a Control VM (running a GitLab server, a Drone CI/CD instance, a Jenkins instance ...), two ACI simulators and a Nexus Dashboard instance
+- `ndo`: this will create a Control VM running a GitLab server, two ACI simulators and a Nexus Dashboard instance with NDO installed
+- `standalone-simulator`: this will create a single ACI simulator
+- `standalone-control-vm`: this will create a Control VM running a GitLab server
+- `standalone-nd`: this will create a Nexus Dashboard instance with NDO installed

+When create a Control VM, Drone and/or Jenkins can be added as well by enabling the respective flags (disabled by default).

 ## Adding a new POD